iterative/dvc.org/static/docs/command-reference/get.md

 # get

-Download or copy file or directory from any <abbr>DVC project</abbr> in a Git repository (e.g. hosted on GitHub) into the current working directory.
+Download or copy file or directory from the
+[remote storage](/doc/command-reference/remote) of any <abbr>DVC project</abbr>
+in a Git repository (e.g. hosted on GitHub) into the current working directory.

 > Unlike `dvc import`, this command does not track the downloaded data files
 > (does not create a DVC-file).